The-Marcy-Lab-School/3-0-3-lab_diagnostic-choose-your-pokemon/README.md

 You should be deploying!
 A lot actually!
 After each step.
 We're just going to use GitHub pages for this, but that's perfect for a project of this size.

 # Project Breakdown
-If you need some help, then follow theses steps, we'll walk you through it.
+If you need some help, follow theses steps, we'll walk you through it.
 We'll also highlight the skills we're hoping you have at this point.

 ## Step 1: Set up your project
 ### Check for understanding
 - Do you know how to create files from the command line?
 - Do you know how to (typically) start a node project?
-- Do you know why we call it an "index.html" for the main page
+- Do you know why we call it an "index.html" for the main page?

 **We don't need this today**, but as a reminder, if you were creating a node project from scratch, *typically* you would do: